You've just added:

 A Critical Need

-There are over 7,000 known rare diseases, but fewer than 5% have effective treatments, let alone cures.
-The limited knowledge and consequent lack of treatments available for rare diseases is a major medical and pediatric emergency.
+There are over 10,000 distinct rare diseases, affecting 400 million people worldwide, yet fewer than 5% have approved treatments.
+The lack of effective treatments for rare diseases is a major medical and pediatric emergency, with 30% of rare disease patients dying before their fifth birthday.

 The Oxford-Harrington Rare Disease Centre